ianbrandt/javafx-gradle-configuration/README.md

       which one may not want.
-* It can't be applied to projects that also apply the [Application Plugin](https://docs.gradle.org/8.14.3/userguide/application_plugin.html) (e.g. by way of a convention plugin) unless the `run` task also has JavaFX dependencies (it tries to set the `--module-path` to an empty string in this case).
+* It can't be applied to projects that also apply the [Application Plugin](https://docs.gradle.org/8.14.3/userguide/application_plugin.html) (e.g., by way of a convention plugin) unless the `run` task also has JavaFX dependencies (it tries to set the `--module-path` to an empty string in this case).
-* It doesn't handle non-modular `JavaExec` tasks besides the `run` task from the Application Plugin (e.g., the
+* It doesn't handle non-modular `JavaExec` tasks besides the `run` task from the Application Plugin (e.g.,
   [Spring Boot Gradle Plugin's
   `bootRun` task](https://docs.spring.io/spring-boot/gradle-plugin/running.html)).
 * It doesn't handle non-modular `Test` tasks.